Guide to backpacking in Brisbane

 Be a part of a truly unforgettable and irreplaceable moment at Lone Pine Koala Sanctuary (Australia’s oldest and largest koala sanctuary).
 If holding a koala or feeding a kangaroo is on your bucket list, this is the best place in Brisbane to meet some furry new friends.

 Don’t look down!
 Catch a spectacular sunset high above the city lights with the Story Bridge Adventure Climb.
 An unbeatable way to see the city and one of only three bridge climbs in the world.

 Looking for more tourist attractions?
 Discover more top major attractions in Brisbane.

 Take the road less travelled, peel back the layers of the city and find experiences that leave a lifetime of memories.
 Perfect for an afternoon picnic and offering a gorgeous, unbridled view of Brisbane, Mount Coot-tha Lookout should definitely be on your list.
-Easily accessible, you can drive, catch a local TransLink bus from Adelaide St in the city any day of the week, or join the red Brisbane Explorer bus tour.
+Easily accessible, you can drive, catch a local TransLink bus from Adelaide St in the city any day of the week.

 Rejoice fellow backpackers!
 As you have found the jewel in the crown of Brisbane.
 Nestled on the south side of the Brisbane River is South Bank, the home of food and culture.
 Join a free, guided tour of the area with the Brisbane Greeters, a comprehensive tour on two wheels with Brisbane by Bicycle or take off on your own and find Streets Beach, the only inner-city beach in Australia and a favourite of travellers the world over.